Mushahime/Awale/README.md

    - Write your muti-line message and press Enter to send

 3. **List connected users**
-   - Shows all online users and their current number of gained points
+   - Shows all online users and their current number of gained points (start with 500 points)

 4. **Bio options**
    - View and update your player biography
    - Set personal information visible to other players

 5. **Play awale vs someone**
-   - Challenge another player to an Awale match
+   - Challenge another player to an Awale match (Enter opponent's username)
-   - Specify if you want to set the game to be private or public
+   - After, specify if you want to set the game to be private or public
-   - If the game was set to private the user has the option of making his friends spectators( press Enter),specify manually the players he wants as spectators using the foramt `<pseudo>:<pseudo>:..`
+   - If the game was set to private the user has the option of making his friends possible spectators (press Enter) or specify manually the players he wants as spectators using the format `<pseudo>:<pseudo>:..`
-   - Enter opponent's username when prompted

 6. **All games in progression**
    - View list of ongoing Awale matches